 The Elites Are Fighting a Vicious Class War All the Time -Noam Chomsky

-Political waiting rooms come in the form of memberships and online groups within the confines of the party rules.
-Opinions that would disrupt the narrative of the party, therefore the establishment they represent are quelled and censored.
+These political waiting rooms take various forms, including party memberships and online groups that operate within the confines of strict party rules.
+Any opinions that challenge the carefully crafted narrative of the party—and by extension, the establishment it represents—are swiftly quelled and censored.

 For a real opposition, the old needs to die, so the new can be reborn.